iandunn/no-build-tools-no-problems/readme.md

 Right now there's a big wall between most folks and building what they want, in the ways that we want them to build it.
 If we don't make it simple, the closest most devs will ever get to building a block is [ACF](https://www.advancedcustomfields.com/resources/blocks/).

 That's not to hate on ACF, they've done a great thing by making it simple.
-But if we want folks to learn JS deeply, then we have to internalize the importance of simplicity.
-It's not until we do that that we'll be able to make modern JS development in WordPres something that's accessible to everyone.
+But if we want folks to learn JS deeply, then we have to internalize the importance of simplicity again.
+Until we re-learn that lesson, we won't be able to make modern JS development in WordPress something that's accessible to everyone.

 xref https://github.com/WordPress/gutenberg/issues/25077